4 Ways Artificial Intelligence is Transforming Healthcare

 2. Continuous Patient Monitoring

-In 2018, clinical trials by the University of Chicago Medical Center proved that continuous glucose monitoring (CGM) is cost-effective for Type 1 diabetes, which affects about 10 percent of the total population living with diabetes.
-CGM helps patients to improve overall blood glucose control and reduce diabetes complications.
-Without CGM, patients depend on the manual measurement of blood glucose levels several times a day.
 This kind of data cannot provide a full picture of a patient’s status and is based only on a selection of measured time.
 Patients with a CGM device, however, can monitor their blood sugar level once every five minutes.
-This is only one example of how continuous patient monitoring is being used to save money, improve health outcomes and increase the overall quality of patient care.
+This is only one example of how continuous patient monitoring is being used to save money, improve health outcomes, and increase the overall quality of patient care.
+In fact, Research and Markets has projected that the global market for patient monitoring systems will be valued at over $175.2 billion by 2027.

 3. Intelligent Diabetes Management

 Diabetes management is very complicated due to the variation between each patient’s insulin sensitivity, lifestyle, activity levels, and diet habits.
 It is hard to get a one-size-fits-all solution in the early development of treatment plans.
 Artificial intelligence now allows clinicians to use patient data to develop personalized treatment recommendations to help manage the disease.
-Many intelligent systems target a specific task during a diabetes management procedure, such as the prediction of blood glucose levels, prediction of hazardous complication events, prediction of patient re-admission, etc. These “intelligent” treatment plans that use patient data are likely to have better success rates, as they can simplify the complexity of diabetes into a manageable problem statement.
+Many intelligent systems target a specific task during a diabetes management procedure, such as the prediction of blood glucose levels, prediction of hazardous complication events, prediction of patient re-admission, etc.

 4. Automatic Insulin Delivery

-In summary, the advancement of artificial intelligence in diabetes management has been accelerated in recent years.
+The advancement of artificial intelligence in diabetes management has been accelerated in recent years.
 Many traditional companies have invested heavily in the new innovative technology according to their product pipelines.
 Some up-and-coming startups, such as Glooko, Tidepool, and Bigfoot biomedical, have brought disruptive ideas to the market place and may be able to reshape the landscape of diabetes care.

 Overall, a breakthrough in artificial intelligence in healthcare is coming.
 Engineers in artificial intelligence are in high demand.
 Are you ready for the trend?